-Have you ever come across a flea market find and you just knew someday it would have a purpose?
-That’s exactly what happened here.
-Today I want to share with you a unique side table idea that anyone can do.
-A great way to give those antique speaker cabinets an updated modern style for your home.
+Have you ever come across a flea market find, and you just knew someday it would have a purpose?
+That’s what happened here.
+Today I want to share a unique side table idea with you that anyone can do—a great way to give those antique radio speaker cabinets an updated modern style for your home.

 This post contains a few affiliate links to help you find the products I use.
 You are not charged extra to use any of the links, but any income I make will be used for more fun projects!
 To see my full disclaimer, click here.

 Flea Market Side Table Idea

 I scored HUGE when I picked up this antique radio speaker cabinet for $20 at our local flea market.
 Not sure what I was going to do with it, I shoved it in the corner of my guest room (my kids lovingly refer to it as… AKA the dead room ), where it lived in peace and harmony with all the other finds that are waiting for a makeover.
 This room makes me happy.
 It’s full of memories.

 Can you even imagine the memories that were made around this antique speaker cabinet?
 Just the thought of where it’s been and all those who enjoyed it makes me smile.
 Giving it a new purpose is a great feeling.
 Not many of these are left around.